shinnosukeono/shinnosukeono.github.io/content/project/mmpp/index.md

 ---

+# Introduction
+---
+This project aims to create a generally applicable framework for transferring academic innovations in the modelling of particulate materials into industrial practice in the UK.
+The process of twin-screw granulation has been selected as an exemplar industrial process which is simulated across multiple scales using the coupled methods of population balance modelling and the discrete element method.

+## Project Members
+The project involves **two academic partners**, the [University of Edinburgh](https://www.ed.ac.uk/) and the [University of Sheffield](https://www.sheffield.ac.uk/), and **six industrial partners**: [Pfizer](https://www.pfizer.co.uk/), [AstraZeneca](https://www.astrazeneca.co.uk/), [Procter and Gamble](https://www.pg.co.uk/), [Johnson Matthey](https://matthey.com/en), [Process Systems Enterprise](https://www.psenterprise.com/) and [DEM Solutions](https://www.altair.com/edem/) (*Now Altair EDEM*).
+The project is led by the [Centre for Process Innovation](https://www.uk-cpi.com/): the major project funder.

+## Project Summary
 The two-year Models for the **Manufacturing of Particulate Process (Models MPP)** project focused on establishing a generic framework and core capability to improve industrial productivity.

-As part of the drive to provide more leverage and integration of the wealth of formulations expertise in the UK, the £700,000 project, funded by Innovate UK as part of CPI’s National Formulation Centre Strategic Projects Programme, has facilitated the translation of the UK’s world-leading expertise in computational modelling and simulation for the manufacturing of particulate processes.
+As part of the drive to provide more leverage and integration of the wealth of formulations expertise in the UK, the £700,000 project, funded by **Innovate UK** as part of CPI’s National Formulation Centre Strategic Projects Programme, has facilitated the translation of the UK’s world-leading expertise in computational modelling and simulation for the manufacturing of particulate processes.

 Connecting industry and university research groups with state-of-the-art technology has resulted in the development of a generic framework for translating particle models of industrial relevance into industrial practice.
 The developed framework incorporates a decision support methodology/​tool for models development that will allow easier access and adoption by leading UK-based industrial organisations.